apache/brpc/docs/en/client.md

 ```
 The most common usage is filtering by server tags.

-Customized filter is set to ChannelOptions and being NULL by default (not filter)
+Customized filter is set to ChannelOptions to take effects.
+NULL by default means not filter.

 ```c++
 class MyNamingServiceFilter : public brpc::NamingServiceFilter {